Research output per year

 Membership of editorial and advisory boards:

-Member of the editorial and advisory boards of journals and series, including “New Zealand Slavonic Review”, “Australian East European and Slavonic Studies”, "The Dostoevsky Journal: A Comparative Literature Review” (Associate Editor; Brill), “Experimental Poetics and Aesthetics", and "AvtobiographiЯ" (University of Padua), and member of the Editorial Board of the series "Edinburgh Critical Studies in Modernism, Drama and Performance" published by the Edinburgh University Press and Oxford University Press; Member of the Northern Theory School network.
+Member of the editorial and advisory boards of journals and series, including “New Zealand Slavonic Review”, “Australian East European and Slavonic Studies”, "The Dostoevsky Journal: A Comparative Literature Review” (Associate Editor; Brill), “Experimental Poetics and Aesthetics" (until 2006), and "AvtobiographiЯ" (University of Padua), and member of the Editorial Board of the series "Edinburgh Critical Studies in Modernism, Drama and Performance" published by the Edinburgh University Press and Oxford University Press; Member of the Northern Theory School network.

 Consultancy/assessment of manuscripts and grants; membership of professional associations (2007-current):